zack-zjc/flutter_qrcode/README.md

 ### FUNCTION

+1.getQrcodeFromFile(without ui only use methodChannel)

-1.check torch state
+2.check torch state

-2.open or close torch
+3.open or close torch

-3.restartScan after scan complete
+4.restartScan after scan complete

-4.waitting for more
+5.waitting for more

 ### ATTENTION